lymanZerga11/hexoskin-data-downloader/README.md

-# PYTHON SCRIPTS FOR DOWNLOADING AND LIVE PLOTTING OF HEXOSKIN DATA #
+# Python Scripts for Hexoskin Data Download and Graphing #

 Simple python scripts for getting live data graphs as wells as raw data sets directly